iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 | DialogButtonType in @bentley/ui-core  | DialogButtonType in @bentley/ui-abstract   |
 | LocalUiSettings in @bentley/ui-core   | LocalSettingsStorage in @bentley/ui-core   |
 | SessionUiSettings in @bentley/ui-core | SessionSettingsStorage in @bentley/ui-core |

-### Breadcrumb is deprecated

-The Breadcrumb component and related components, enums and interfaces are now deprecated.
-Currently, there is no alternative.

 ### New @bentley/ui-imodel-components package